ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

     ```
 - On each `pi2`, `pi3`, and `pi4` (the designated worker nodes):
   - Run `curl -sSLf https://get.k0s.sh | sudo sh` to download the latest stable `K0s`.
-  - Run the following commands to deploy as a worker node:
+  - Run the following commands to deploy as worker node:

     ```
-    # To join the K0s cluster by pi1, create the join token file for the worker (where $TOKEN_CONTENT is the join token created by pi1):
+    # To join the K0s cluster by pi1, create the join token file for the worker
+    # $TOKEN_CONTENT is the join token created by pi1:
     sudo sh -c 'mkdir -p /var/lib/k0s/ && umask 077 && echo "$TOKEN_CONTENT" > /var/lib/k0s/join-token'

     # Install, start, and check the k0sworker service